lava/dockermail/README.md

     make run-all

    Again, you can make `run-dovecot` or `run-rainloop` to only start specific containers.
 Look at the Makefile to see what this does exactly.
+Note that you have to stop old containers manually before invoking make, as this currently cannot be done automatically.

 7) Enjoy.
 The webmail frontend lives in a container called rainloop and is reachable at `localhost:33100`.
    To access this from the web, you can either point a reverse proxy on the host to this adress or change the `docker run` command to connect this directly to the hosts port 80.

-Note that there is a webmail admin interface available at `localhost:33100/?admin with username 'admin' and password '12345', so  *DONT CONNECT THE RAINLOOP CONTAINER TO THE INTERNET UNTIL YOU HAVE CHANGED THIS*.
-Also note that the admin account will *RESET EVERY TIME YOU RESTART THE RAINLOOP CONTAINER*.
+Note that there is a webmail admin interface available at `localhost:33100/?admin with username 'admin' and password '12345', so  **DONT CONNECT THE RAINLOOP CONTAINER TO THE INTERNET UNTIL YOU HAVE CHANGED THIS**.
+Also note that the admin account will **RESET EVERY TIME YOU RESTART THE RAINLOOP CONTAINER**.

 Considering that rainloop is a php application, you might not want to expose it directly to the internet at all.
 Then again, even if an attacker can